Lamma Island Hiking

 Ferry to Lamma Island

-Thanks to Di's research, getting to the Lamma Island ferry was a breeze.
+Di's research made getting to the Lamma Island ferry a breeze.
 We are getting better at navigating the city here in Hong Kong.
-The weather was gorgeous and we were excited for our 45-minute ride across to Lamma Island.
+The weather was gorgeous, and we were excited for our 45-minute ride to Lamma Island.
 Being on the water around Hong Kong was an adventure in itself.

 There is so much traffic from container ships, ferries, cargo ships, and smaller vessels.
 At High West, we passed right by an APL container ship.

-We have been admiring countless container ships from a distance at The Peak so it was interesting to see a ship up close.
+We have admired countless container ships from a distance at The Peak, so it was interesting to see one up close.
 The sheer number of freight ships is a sure sign that this is an important gateway to southeast China.

 Hiking the trail between Yung Shue Wal Sok Kwu Wan on Lamma Island in Hong Kong